 - A bioequivalent product

-- Rely on already established and approved safety and effi cacy data (only new clinical data required)
+- Relying on already established and approved safety and efficacy data (only limited new clinical data required)

-- Three (3) or 5 years market exclusivity: fi ve (5) years of exclusivity for the fi rst approval of a new chemical entity, and 3 years of exclusivity after an active pharmaceutical ingredient (API) has been approved for the fi rst time, in a drug requiring one or more new clinical studies.
-If product is an orphan drug, exclusivity could be up to 7 years.
+- 3 or 5 years market exclusivity: 5 years of exclusivity for the first approval of a new chemical entity, and 3 years of exclusivity after an active pharmaceutical ingredient (API) has been approved for the first time, in a drug requiring one or more new clinical studies.
+If product is for an orphan disease, exclusivity could be up to 7 years.

 At least 185 505(b)(2) NDAs have been approved since the Hatch-Waxman amendments.
-Out of 115 approvals between 1998 and 2009, 30 percent contained amended dosage forms such as alternate molecular forms of APIs, and 15 percent consisted of new API combinations.
+Out of 115 approvals between 1998 and 2009, 30 percent contained amended dosage forms such as alternate molecular forms of APIs, and 15 percent consisted of new API combinations3.
 Ten percent were approved without human or animal studies.
 An additional 30 percent required pharmacokinetic studies, but no human or animal studies.
-Overall, 10 percent were approved with single well controlled clinical trials.
+Overall, 10 percent were approved with single well-controlled clinical trials.3

 Many pharmaceutical companies, generic as well as innovative, are leveraging their resources and making a shift toward the potential added value and profit associated with complex drug formulations.
-Smaller pharmaceutical firms do not usually have the in-house resources for research to fi le an NDA for a new chemical entity.
-Those fi rms are also unlikely to have the full in-house capacity needed to do the work of fi ling or to conduct a thorough literature review to investigate earlier studies on reference drugs, and often benefit from hiring external experts or consultants with a wealth of experience in fulfilling the complex requirements of 505(b)(2) NDA applications to get the job done.
-Contracting integrated 505(b)(2) NDA services is more cost- and time-effective for such firms .
+Smaller pharmaceutical firms do not usually have the in-house resources for research to file an NDA for a new chemical entity.
+Those firms are also unlikely to have the full in- house capacity needed to do the work of filing or to conduct a thorough literature review to investigate earlier studies on reference drugs, and often benefit from hiring external experts or consultants with a wealth of experience in fulfilling the complex requirements of 505(b)(2) NDA applications to get the job done.
+Contracting integrated 505(b)(2) NDA services is more cost and time-effective for such firms3.
 Such services can cut costs and shorten timelines by avoiding repetition of clinical trials of previously approved drugs.